-These rules are aimed mostly at pre-teens.
+These rules are aimed mostly at younger children, at oldest pre-teens.
 Appropriate “rules” for online use vary by age, maturity of the child and family values (updated June, 2013)

 1. I will not give out personal information such as my address, telephone number, parents’ work address/telephone number without my parents’ permission.

 2. I will tell my parents right away if I come across something that makes me feel uncomfortable.

 3. I will never agree to get together with someone I “meet” online without first checking with my parents.
 If my parents agree to the meeting, I will be sure that it is in a public place and bring a parent along.

 4. I will talk with my parents about posting pictures of myself or others online and not post any pictures that my parents consider to be inappropriate.

 5. I will not respond to any messages that are mean or in any way make me feel uncomfortable.
 It is not my fault if I get a message like that.
 If I do I will tell my parents right away.

 6. I will talk with my parents so that we can set up rules for going online and using a mobile phone.
 We will decide upon the time of day that I can be online, the length of time I can be online and appropriate areas for me to visit.
 I will not access other areas or break these rules without their permission.